nalinbhatt/mTree_doc_develop/docs/source/start_here/quick_start.rst

 Conclusion
 ----------

-Congratulations on successfully running your first mTree simulation!
+..
+TODO: Revise this conclusion to link to the new pages Congratulations on successfully running your first mTree simulation!
 If you want to know how this example was built or you want to find more projects like this, checkout :ref:`common_value_auction` or :doc:`learning_paths` sections.
 If you want to view a more in-depth case which builds an mTree project from scratch, checkout :doc:`quick_build`.